eslint/rfcs/designs/2022-forbid-disable/README.md

 ## Summary

 Allow users to forbid users from disabling certain rules.
-This is similar to `noInlineConfig` where the primary difference is that `noInlineConfig` is set for all rules
+This is similar to `noInlineConfig` where the primary difference is that `noInlineConfig` is set for all rules.

 ## Motivation